 Our graduate students, among the best in Boston, can seamlessly integrate with your staff to provide patient-centered, team-based care to help improve outcomes in your primary care practice.
 It’s something that the MGH Institute has been doing for more than 35 years.

-Right now, we can provide you with Nurse Practitioner students who are in our program, highly ranked US News & World Report.
+Right now, we can provide you with Nurse Practitioner students who are in our program.
 Please contact School of Nursing Clinical Education Placement & System Associate Claire Sonnenberg.

 During their clinical experiences, students apply and reinforce the clinical and patient management skills that they have learned in the classroom.
 The breadth of clinical settings available to our students offers future NPs the ability to acquire skills and competencies in a variety of settings.

 There are several advantages to becoming a preceptor for the MGH Institute School of Nursing:

 - Networking opportunities that could reduce the cost of recruitment and on-the-job training in recruiting new Nurse Practitioners

 - Improved patient care by supplementing your staff with students ready to deliver patient-centered, team-based care

 - Vouchers for free courses at the MGH Institute, issued to your agency that any employee may utilize.
 They can be redeemed for courses in our Doctor of Nursing Practice degree program, as well as other post-professional course offerings.